FerrenF/Necesse-Stack-Resizer/README.md

 If the file is edited before Stack Resizer loads, then the changes will be loaded automatically.
 If the settings are edited after Stack Resizer loads it's settings (On server start event, after a world is selected and initialized), then you can use the CommandManager to use the in-game reload command to reload the contents of the settings file dynamically.

+### External Commands
+It's possible to send a command to the server from a java class.
+An example is contained (Although it's a tad out of date the principle is the same.
+It worked at the time!)

 ## Base Blacklist
-Certain item classes are blacklisted by default to help mitigate issues.
+Certain item **classes** are blacklisted by default to help mitigate issues.
+Not item categories, engine classes.
+They can not be removed, but can be overriden by customized settings.
 These classes include those that extend:

 - necesse.inventory.item.mountItem.MountItem.class,
 - necesse.inventory.item.trinketItem.TrinketItem.class,